jistok/retail-data-service/README.md

-# retail-data-service
-Data Services for the Retail Demo
+# Data Services for the Retail Demo

 ## GemFire / PCC Configuration